-Let’s tackle credit age –- which is one of the factors used to calculate your credit score.
-As you may know, there are two main scoring models used in the United States – VantageScore and FICO – that everyone from lenders to landlords utilizes to help determine your creditworthiness among other factors.
-While both scoring models take the length of time you have had credit (aka credit age or depth of credit) into consideration when formulating scores, each model weighs that criterion slightly differently.
+Let’s tackle credit age – which is one of the factors used to calculate your credit score – used by everyone from lenders to landlords to help determine your creditworthiness.
+The VantageScore model takes the length of time you have had credit (aka credit age or depth of credit) into consideration when formulating your score.

 Unpacking Credit Age for VantageScore